jhill1/SEPwC/source/Python_intro.inc.rst

 Let's get a simple python code running!

-We want to calculate the height of a ball after time, t, which we can do using this formula
+We want to calculate the height of a ball after time, :math:`t`, which we can do using this formula

 .. math::